 His research studies on child abuse prevention have been funded by the Centers for Disease Control and Prevention, National Institutes of Health, the Children’s Bureau in the Department of Health & Human Services, and a number of private foundations, including the McCormick Foundation, the Pritzker Early Childhood Foundation, the Nathan Cummings Foundation, the Pew Charitable Trusts, and the Oscar G. & Elsa S. Mayer Family Foundation.

-Guterman has been conducting several related studies on child abuse prevention, funded by the Centers for Disease Control and Prevention, National Institutes of Health, the Children's Bureau in the Department of Health & Human Services, and a number of private foundations.
-His "second generation” research on home visitation services is testing ways to improve on the mixed outcomes reported in earlier studies on such services.
-For example, Guterman has been studying how building parents' social networks might help them better manage the challenges of parenting, and he has been testing a social networking "enhancement" strategy at several partner home visitation agencies in Chicago and New York City.
-Early findings indicate an array of benefits for participating mothers and their children, delivered in a highly cost efficient service vehicle.
-Guterman has also been examining the role of fathers in child maltreatment, and is presently designing and testing a second "enhancement" strategy in Chicago that widens the predominant focus of early home visitation services from the mother-child relationship to a more inclusive focus on both mothers and fathers.
+Professor Guterman’s “second generation” research on home visitation services is testing ways to improve on the mixed outcomes reported in earlier studies on such services.
+For example, he has been studying how building social networks for parents might help them better manage the challenges of parenting.
+In addition, Professor Guterman has been examining the role of fathers in child maltreatment, and he is currently conducting a multi-site clustered randomized trial in Chicago that widens the predominant focus of early home visitation services from the mother-child relationship to a more inclusive focus on both mothers and fathers.

-Dean Guterman holds a Ph.D. in Social Work and Psychology from the University of Michigan, as well as an M.S.W. in clinical practice with families and children, also from the University of Michigan.
-His B.A. is in psychology with highest honors from the University of California, Santa Cruz.
+Professor Guterman holds a Ph.D. in Social Work and Psychology from the University of Michigan, an M.S.W. in clinical practice with families and children from the University of Michigan, and a B.A. in psychology with highest honors from the University of California, Santa Cruz.